QUAKER'S

 Pallid Blues (Ice Blues)

-Sex-Linked Lutino
+Sex-Linked Lutino/Blue

 Blue/SL Lutino

-January 11, 2009 - January 27, 2009
+JANUARY 11, 2026 - January 27, 2026

 Rest In Peace Little One..

-MOST ALL of my QUAKERS ARE FOR SALE.
+ALL of my QUAKERS ARE FOR SALE.

-PLEASE SERIOUS INQUIRIES ONLY.
+SERIOUS INQUIRIES ONLY.

 Specializes in the Following Quaker Mutations: